Internship Placement Sites

 1250 W. South St., Orlando, FL 32805

-Interns will be assigned to the Crime Analysis Unit and Intelligence Unit and will be responsible for assisting in data entry, social media monitoring, data analysis for various types of crime and Arc GIS mapping.
-For those interested applicants please click on the website link below, download the application and on page three where the questions reads, “What type of work do you wish to do?” indicate crime and intelligence analysis.
+Interns will be assigned to any of the following units.
+The Crime Analysis Unit and Intelligence Unit will resume internships in the Fall 2021 term.
+For those interested applicants please click on the website link below, download the application and on page three where the questions reads, “What type of work do you wish to do?” indicate which of the above in the investigative realm most interests you.
 Upon completion of the application please email an electronic copy of the application to Sonya Robinson.

 Sanford Police Department